Ever wonder how to go to Disneyland on a budget? Here are eight solid tips and hacks to visit Disneyland without breaking the bank!

 How to Go to Disneyland on a Budget

-Take Your Young Kids.
-For starters, don’t be afraid to take ’em young!
+For starters, don’t be afraid to take them young!
 Disneyland doesn’t charge admission for guests until they turn three years old, so that’s why we got annual passes just before Maggie’s 2nd birthday.
 She was free every single time.

 They’re basic hotels but totally serviceable, and some of them come with free breakfast.
 You pay a fraction of the cost of a resort hotel, and some of those hotels are an equal walking distance to the park gates as the two farther resort hotels (Disneyland Hotel and Paradise Pier Hotel).

-Other things to consider bringing so you don’t have to buy: water, snacks, meals, sunscreen, extra clothes for after water rides, sweets/treats, hats, umbrellas, stroller (make sure yours meets the measurement restrictions), etc.
+Other things to consider bringing so you don’t have to buy: water, snacks, meals, sunscreen, extra clothes for after water rides, sweets/treats, hats, umbrellas, cell phone chargers, stroller (make sure yours meets the measurement restrictions), etc.

 Bonus tip here: Consider making photos your souvenirs, rather than buying a bunch of stuff.
 Here’s a really thorough post I wrote about how to take good family photos at Disneyland.

 And This Trick To Get Affordable Souvenirs